haolian9/fixends.nvim/readme.md

 ## design choices
 * be pragmatic, no 100% correctness guarantee
 * i know nothing about treesitter query, so every pattern is hardcoded
+* no smart/automatic mechanism, must be triggered by user

 ## status
 * it is not stable